Madoka Kitao

-Madoka Kitao (北尾 まどか, Kitao Madoka) is a Japanese retired women's professional shogi player who achieved the rank of women's professional 2-dan.
+Madoka Kitao (北尾 まどか, Kitao Madoka) is a Japanese retired women's professional shogi player who achieved the rank of women's professional 3-dan.
+(Note: Kitao was ranked 2-dan at the time of her retirement in July 2023 but was promoted to 3-dan by the in April 2026.)

 Women's shogi professional

 Promotion history

 Kitao has been promoted as follows: